516-470-1961

 A 42-inch shelf loaded with books will sag over time if it isn’t built to the correct thickness.
 Kevin uses the Sagulator — a shelf deflection calculator used by fine woodworkers — to determine the minimum thickness required for any given span and load.
 Cases and cabinets are built and primed in the shop before they come to your home, which means tighter joinery, better quality control, and less disruption on-site.
 After installation, Kevin applies Sherwin-Williams cabinet paint in multiple coats via spray, sanding between each.
 The result is a furniture-grade finish — hard, smooth, and even — that brush or roller application can’t produce.

-Custom millwork fireplace surround in Jericho NY by Creatively Done Homes Improvements
+Custom millwork fireplace surround in Jericho NY by Creatively Done Homes Improvements Inc.

 Frequently Asked Questions